-Although most people will acknowledge that flossing is incredibly important for oral health, only 16 percent of Americans floss at least once a day.
+Although most people will acknowledge that flossing is incredibly important for oral health, only 4 in 10 Americans floss at least once a day.
 This is especially perplexing when you consider that flossing is inexpensive, accessible, and requires relatively little time.
 For many people, it’s all about building the habit.
 After all, don’t you brush your teeth daily?
 You’ve developed that habit since childhood, and now it would feel strange if you didn’t brush in the morning and at night.
 If you want to floss regularly, you need to learn how to get into the habit of flossing.
 Check out our tips below to develop a rock-solid flossing habit.

 Why Don’t People Floss Enough (or at All)?